nicksmith100/shakermaker/README.md

 | Extra extra large | xxl         | ≥1400px    |

 In addition, the site uses the following specific components from the Bootstrap library:
-- The cocktail search form utilises Bootstrap's [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/).
+- [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/) for the cocktail search form.
-- The site utilises Bootstrap's [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions at the press of a button, and to provide various alerts.
+- [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions at the press of a button, and to provide various alerts.
-- For the most part I have used Bootstrap's utility classes for [spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/), ensuring the layout and font are appropriate to the device in use.
+- [Spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/) utility classes throughout, ensuring the layout and font are appropriate to the device in use.
-- I have also used the Bootstrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints, in particular:
+- [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints, in particular:
     -  In the header, removing the strapline "Find your perfect cocktail" on xs viewports.
     -  On the spirit selection page, including images in the buttons on sm viewports and above.

 ### Imagery

-The **logo** is a neon representation of a cocktail glass on a black backgound, with the name of the site also represented in neon-style lettering.
-The logo is provided in bright colours to replicate a typical sign of a cocktail bar.
+- **Logo**: A neon representation of a cocktail glass on a black backgound, with the name of the site also represented in neon-style lettering.
+It is provided in bright colours to replicate a typical sign of a cocktail bar.
 On the welcome screen an animated version of the logo is displayed for a few seconds, while a static version is used in the header to avoid distracting the user.
+The logo was created using a template by Carla Moreno on the Canva website: [Orange and Blue Neon Drinks Bar Animated Logo](https://www.canva.com/templates/EAFCXIroTmk-orange-and-blue-neon-drinks-bar-animated-logo/).

     ![Animated logo](readme_images/logo_animated.gif)
     ![Static logo](readme_images/logo_static.png)

-The logo was created using a template by Carla Moreno on the Canva website: [Orange and Blue Neon Drinks Bar Animated Logo](https://www.canva.com/templates/EAFCXIroTmk-orange-and-blue-neon-drinks-bar-animated-logo/).

-Images of relevant spirit bottles are shown on the spirit selection buttons for sm breakpoints and above, provided by [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+- **Spirit selection**: Images of relevant spirit bottles are shown on the spirit selection buttons for sm breakpoints and above, provided by [TheCocktailDB API](https://www.thecocktaildb.com/api.php).

-Images of the cocktails themselves are shown on the results page, again provided by [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+- **Cocktail images**: Images of the cocktails themselves are shown on the results page, again provided by [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
 Since the database is crowd-sourced, these images are submitted by users of the database.

-Finally, the 404 page carries an image of an empty cocktail glass with an associated message.
+- **404 image**: Carries an image of an empty cocktail glass with an associated message.

 ### Colour Scheme

 The colour scheme of the site builds on the main logo, utilising the five fluorescent colours for the various buttons, maintaining the cocktail bar aesthetic.
-The site is set on a black (#000000) background which provides the necessary contrast for the bright colours.
-Primary buttons utilise the orange colour (#f56d1c) from the logo, transitioning to blue (#1498e5) when hovered over, using an ease-in-out transition for a smooth effect.
-The other colours taken from the logo are yellow (#dfc706), green (#719d02) and pink (#e01c80).
+- **Background**: The site is set on a black (#000000) background which provides the necessary contrast for the bright colours.
+- **Primary buttons**: Utilise the orange colour (#f56d1c) from the logo, transitioning to blue (#1498e5) when hovered over, using an ease-in-out transition for a smooth effect.
+- **Other buttons**: Use the other colours from the logo - yellow (#dfc706), green (#719d02) and pink (#e01c80).

 ![Website colour scheme palette](readme_images/palette.png)